 CR 23: Use of social media or other technology to defame, trespass, assault, or inflict emotional distress upon another person or that is otherwise illegal (cyber-harassment, sexting)

-CR 24: Violations of other College regulations and policies, including, but not limited to the Tobacco-Free Campus regulations, and the Smoking and Gambling Policies(employee/student)
+CR 24: Violations of other College regulations and policies, including, but not limited to the Tobacco-Free Campus regulations, and the Tobacco Free and Gambling Policies(employee/student)

 CR 25: Failure to provide student identification upon request